anand-imcm/proteomics-ML-workflow/README.md

 - **`main.*.cpu`** : [Int] Number of CPUs needed to execute the specific task.
 Default value: `16`

-We recommend that users adopt *unique Entrez Symbols* as the protein naming convention for our network analysis.
+<span style="color:#999999; font-style:italic;">&#9432; Note:</span> We recommend that users adopt *unique Entrez Symbols* as the protein naming convention for our network analysis.
 We also provide an approach using the R/Bioconductor annotation package **`org.Hs.eg.db`** to map UniProt IDs to Entrez Gene Symbols.

 The mapping process handles edge cases as follows: